danielbh/Notes-on-Go-OSS-projects/grafana.md

 So if there is an API that means there will be logic that might be used in one or more places.
 I need to find out where this removal logic is and then provide some type of validation to prevent this action from taking place...

+http://docs.grafana.org/http_api/admin/#delete-global-user this is a good lead.
+This will delete a user using basic authentication.